sanketnaik08/OpenCore-HP-15s-du0094tu/README.md

-# OpenCore Configuration for HP 15s-du0094tu + macOS Ventura
+# OpenCore Configuration for HP 15s-du0094tu + macOS Ventura/Sequoia

 This is a complete OpenCore EFI configuration for running macOS Ventura on the **HP 15s-du0094tu** laptop with **Intel Core i3-8145U (Whiskey Lake)** processor.